sui-potatoes/app/packages/grid/docs/grid.md

-Additionally, the module provides functions to work with the grid, such as getting the cols and rows, borrowing elements, and finding the shortest path between two points using the Wave Algorithm.
+Additionally, the module provides functions to work with the grid, such as getting the cols and rows, borrowing elements, and finding the shortest path between two cells using the Wave Algorithm.

 Structure, printing and directions:
 - the grid is a 2-dimensional vector of elements, with <code>x</code> coordinate being